 About cmsRS

-• the frontend has been separated from the backend, the server provides the REST API endpoints (only in administration area),
+• the frontend has been separated from the backend, with the server providing REST API endpoints (only in the administration area),

-• I wrote unit and integration tests for the server (Laravel),
+• I have written unit and integration tests for the server-side code (Laravel) and for the administrative panel (Vue.js),

 • the ability to add photos and create thumbnails,